Summits at 3000

 • Sunscreen, cap, IGN map, GPS and charged phone

-Discover also other 3000m summits in Haute Maurienne Vanoise
+Discover other 3000m summits in Haute Maurienne Vanoise